HijelHub/HijelHub_Dashboard/README.md

 ## Security

-This project was designed with security as a primary concern:
+This project was designed with security in mind:

 | Concern | Mitigation |
 |---|---|